jmg764/CodeSearchNet/README.md

 The researchers hope that CodeSearchNet is a step towards engaging with the broader machine learning and NLP community regarding the relationship between source code and natural language.
 More context regarding the motivation for this problem is in this [technical report][https://arxiv.org/abs/1909.09436].

-The initial CodeSearchNet Challenge implemented a range of baseline models including Neural Bag of Words (NBOW), Bidirectional RNN models, 1D Convolutional Neural Network, and Self-Attention. **For our project, we focused on improving NBOW by incorporating concatenation pooling.**
+The initial CodeSearchNet Challenge implemented a range of baseline models including Neural Bag of Words (NBOW), Bidirectional RNN models, 1D Convolutional Neural Network, and Self-Attention. **For our project, we sought to improve NBOW by increasing the ```token_embedding_size``` hyperparameter from 128 to 512.**

 ## Data Schema & Format